Desbeers/Chord-Provider/README.md

 - It has a 'Song List' Window for your songs if you select a folder.
 - It has a 'quicklook' plugin for **ChordPro** files.
 Select a song in the `Finder` and press `space`
 - It makes thumbnails for your **ChordPro** files.
-- It has a fancier editor with linenumbers and highlighted current paragraph
+- It has a fancier editor with linenumbers and you van edit a directive by double-clicking on it.

 Some other guitar applications claim the *ownership* of **ChordPro** files and then the *quicklook* does not work anymore. **Chord Provider** does not own them; nobody should...